BioComputingUP/mocafe/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to *mocafe*'s documentation!
+Welcome to Mocafe's documentation!
 ====================================
-*mocafe* is a Python package based on `FEniCS <https://fenicsproject.org/>`_ :cite:`FENICS2015` to develop and simulate Phase Field mathematical models for cancer.
+Mocafe is a Python package based on `FEniCS <https://fenicsproject.org/>`_ :cite:`FENICS2015` to develop and simulate Phase Field mathematical models for cancer.

-The purpose of *mocafe* is to provide an open source and implementation of Phase Field mathematical models of cancer development and angiogenesis.
-You can use *mocafe* to:
+The purpose of Mocafe is to provide an open source and implementation of Phase Field mathematical models of cancer development and angiogenesis.
+You can use Mocafe to:

 * reproduce cancer phase field models (also in parallel with MPI);
 * understand them better inspecting the code, and changing the parameters;